On this page...

 - Make sure your end-of-survey message is clear and customized, so constituents know exactly what to expect next.

-Hyperlinks URLS and Emails within Survey
+Hyperlinks URLs and Emails within Surveys

 - To avoid issues in your survey, always set hyperlinks to open in a new window.
 This helps ensure a smooth experience for constituents and prevents them from accidentally leaving the survey before submitting their responses.